iterative/dvc.org/static/docs/commands-reference/status.md

     one specified in it in DVC-files
   - _always changed_ means that this is a special DVC-file with no dependencies, which is considered always changed
+  - _changed deps_ means that there are some changes in dependencies that are incorporated in the DVC-file, some of the prominent states are:
-  - _new_ is displayed when a new dependeny or output state is added to DVC-file
+    - _new_ : when new dependencies are added into DVC-file
-  - _modified_ is displayed when any dependencies or output states is modified in DVC-file
+    - _modified_ : when an exsisting dependencies are modified in DVC-file
-  - _deleted_ is displayed when any exsisting dependencies or output states are deleted from DVC-file
+    - _deleted_ : when an exsisting dependencies are removed from DVC-file
+    - _not in cache_ : when dependencies mentioned in DVC-file no longer exsists
+      in local cache
+  - _changed outs_ means that there are some changes in output states that are incorporated in the DVC-file, some of the prominent states are:
+    - _new_ : when new outputs are added into DVC-file
+    - _modified_ : when an exsisting outputs are modified in DVC-file
+    - _deleted_ : when an exsisting outputs are removed from DVC-file
-  - _not in cache_ is displayed when dependencies or output are mentioned in DVC-file no longer exsist in local cache
+    - _not in cache_ : when outputs mentioned in DVC-file no longer exsists in local cache

 - For comparison against a remote cache: